Voting in the 2023 Referendum

 You may need your signature witnessed and a photo endorsed for a driving licence renewal forms.
 You can request this service at the Embassy.
 For more information, visit our Notarial Services page.

 The Australian Embassy cannot renew driving licences.
 Please contact the relevant road authority in Australia for information regarding the necessary forms required to renew driving licences whilst residing overseas.
-For information on registration and licences, and a list of road authorities in each state, please visit click here.
+More information can also be found here:

 Getting married or pacsed in France